ArthurD1/fastapidemo/README.md

 ## Usage

-To start the Jagaad Stats API, use the following command:
+To start the Stats API, use the following command:

 1. Build the docker image